With Valentine’s Day right around the corner, don’t miss these 3 easy, impactful activities that your kids will love.

 Use a hole punch to make three holes around the edges of the plates, outside the stapled circles.
 Have kids tie a piece of yarn through each hole and attach jingle bells.

-For younger kids, draw a large heart on each side of the plate, and have kids color their hearts with markers.
-Have older kids draw hearts and then use a paintbrush to fill in the hearts with Mod Podge sealer.
+Have kids draw hearts and then use a paintbrush to fill in the hearts with Mod Podge sealer.
 Let kids arrange scraps of tissue paper on the sealer to create a stained-glass look.
 When they’re done adding tissue paper, they’ll need to apply another layer of Mod Podge sealer.

-Have kids stand in a circle.
-SAY: Now let’s make up our own praise chant like the one in Psalm 136.
+Have kids stand in a circle and then say: Now let’s make up our own praise chant like the one in Psalm 136.
 We’ll go around the circle and each chant one thing we’re thankful for.
 When it’s your turn, shake your tambourine while you share.
 Then we’ll all shake our tambourines and say, “His faithful love endures forever!”
 Go around the circle once; then let kids add additional things.

 Give each child 10 marbles.
 Allow kids to mingle and talk about the previous week.
 Explain the catch: Nobody can say the word “I.” Whenever someone says “I,” any listener who hears it gets a marble from that person.
 Count marbles after five minutes.